In addition to core academic classes, we offer Enrichment Classes in the following areas:

 Technology & Media

-Middle School students engage in a weekly French language program designed to enable all students to master the basics of French vocabulary, phonetics and grammar, and to learn francophone cultures and countries.
-Fifth and sixth grade students use Exploring French, 3rd Edition, while seventh and eighth grade students use the educational version of the DuoLingo application, which adapts to the individual level of each student.
+Students engage in a weekly Spanish language program designed to enable all students to master the basics of Spanish vocabulary, phonetics and grammar and to learn about Spanish cultures and countries.

 Through Physical Education students' fitness levels are increased through a variety of skills and games.
 Students in Pre-K through eighth grade have fun while learning a multitude of sports and the necessary skills.
-In addition, Field Day is held each year on the first Friday of May in which a morning of fun competitions take place.
+In addition, Field Day is held each year on the first Friday in May when a morning of fun competitions take place.

 The Library provides resources that support and enrich the Language Arts School Curriculum.
 Each week, students from Pre-K through eighth grade are encouraged to check out a book.
 Students are also welcome to use Library resources for research papers.
 By promoting reading at all ages, students form a lifetime love of books.